 Asset and Liability Committee

 The ALCO receives its mandate from the ManCo.
-Within the terms of the President’s DOA, ALCO’s primary responsibility will be to review and monitor the Branch’s funding, liquidity management and balance sheet structure.
+Within the terms of the President’s DOA, ALCO’s primary responsibility will be to review and monitor market risk, the Branch’s funding, liquidity management and balance sheet structure.

 The responsibilities of ALCO (see Appendix D for full Terms of Reference) include: